coasteen/cotray/README.md

 `doas make install` or `sudo make install`

-make sure you have xdo
+make sure you have xdo installed